Noah Finkelstein's Bio sketch / CV:

 I won't bore with you the details of a rather exciting childhood.
 I did my undergraduate work at Yale University in mathematics (though retained strong interest in both physics and philosophy).
 Following undergraduate I worked in industry (Ford Aerospace / Space Space Systems Loral) and joined LCHC as a research associate (where I studied the early stages of email communities, and networks).
 I returned to graduate school at Princeton University where I studied applied physics.
 Following graduate school I landed the opportunity to study how people learn physics with an NSF sponsored Postdoctoral Fellowship in Mathematics Science Engineering and Technology Education (or PFSMETE) I was housed at UCSD and worked there and with researchers at the SEMSAME program at UC Berkeley.
 At UCSD I was affiliated with the department of physics, and the school of engineering.
 I also taught at the High Tech High School and ran programs affiliated with the Boys and Girls Clubs, The Ruben H. Fleet Science Center, and San Diego City College.

-I am now at the Physics Department at the University of Colorado, Boulder and serve as one of the principal investigators of the Physics Education Research group here.
+I am now at the Physics Department at the University of Colorado, Boulder and serve as one of the principal investigators of the Physics Education Research group and co-director of the Center for STEM Learning at CU Boulder.
 More on current programs and projects can be found on this site and the PER site.

 I serve on several national committees, including: